 The unique Sistema Zacatón contains also smaller features like the small sinkhole named Palmita.

 If you see this after your page is loaded completely, leafletJS files are missing.

-Sistema Zacatón is area with incredible characteristics unparalleled in the world.
-In total the area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
+Sistema Zacatón is an area with incredible characteristics unparalleled in the world.
+In total, the area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
 Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposits it in unusual travertine formations.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010

-Area of this country was cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces and pyramids.
+The area of this country was a cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces, and pyramids.

 This book illustrates the diversity of hypogene speleogenetic processes and void-conduit patterns depending on variations of the geological environments by presenting regional and cave-specific case studies.
 The cases include both well-known and newly recognized hypogene karst regions and caves of the world.
-They all focus on geological, hydrogeological, geodynamical and evolutionary contexts of hypogene speleogenesis.
+They all focus on geological, hydrogeological, geodynamical, and evolutionary contexts of hypogene speleogenesis.

 The Encyclopedia of Caves and Karst Science contains 350 alphabetically arranged entries.
 The topics include cave and karst geoscience, cave archaeology and human use of caves, art in caves, hydrology and groundwater, cave and karst history, and conservation and management.
 The Encyclopedia is extensively illustrated with photographs, maps, diagrams, and tables, and has thematic content lists and a comprehensive index to facilitate searching and browsing.